 How much does it cost to join Alpha Lambda Delta?

 National lifetime membership dues are $25.
-In addition, your local chapter usually charges local chapter dues ($5 - $30).
+In addition, your campus chapter usually charges local dues.
 The local chapter dues pay for chapter operating expenses (mailings, refreshments, service projects, and local scholarships).

 What do the dues cover?